006jawad/006jawad/README.md

 -->

 # Hello everyone, :wave:
 My name is Md Tasnim Jawad.
 I am a B.Sc. graduate of 2023, from Khulna University of Engineering and Technology, Bangladesh.
 During my undergraduate studies, I have had the privilege to work in various deep learning-based research.
 I conducted my own thesis on medical imaging using deep-learning-based neural networks, with a particular emphasis on their potential applications in clinical settings.
 Besides computer vision, I am highly interested in reinforcement learning and generative AI.
-My primary tool for data processing is python and I am familiar with both Tensorflow and Pytorch frameworks.
+Python serves as my primary tool for data processing and I am familiar with both Tensorflow and Pytorch frameworks.

 ## [Google Scholar](https://scholar.google.com/citations?view_op=list_works&hl=en&user=6VOwVbwAAAAJ)  :star: